"Do not tell a friend anything you would conceal from an enemy."

 "We've heard that one already.
-What about the tale of the three Sufi Qalandars who were each the sons of kings and each blind in one eye?"
+What about the tale of the three Sufi Qalandars who were each the sons of kings and also each blind in one eye?"

 "That one was as old as a dried date when my father was a boy.
-If you want to hear a truly wondrous story, listen to me recount the tale of the rich man who bought a mermaid as his concubine only to find-"
+If you want to hear a truly wondrous story, listen to me recount the tale of the rich man who bought a mermaid as his concubine only to discover—"

 "No, I'll tell the tale of the fisherman who caught a jinni in his net!"